e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/app-webhooks/README.md

 3. Looks up that session id in the app-owned sandbox store.
 4. Reconnects to that session's sandbox and starts the worker if needed.
 5. Creates a fresh E2B sandbox and writes a new store assignment if the session is new or stale.

+The JSON store is a local example store.
+For a multi-instance app, use a database with a transactional session assignment so duplicate webhook deliveries cannot create duplicate workers.
+The worker itself still polls Anthropic at the environment level, so treat this flow as app-owned sandbox lifecycle control, not a hard session-affinity primitive unless your Anthropic integration also scopes work to a specific worker.

 Inspect the app-owned assignments: